 My love of reading is what started me on my path to becoming a published author.
-The sad irony is now that I’m an author with hammock bookdeadlines, edits, and marketing responsibilities, I have much less time to indulge in a good book.
+The sad irony is now that I’m an author with deadlines, edits, and marketing responsibilities, I have much less time to indulge in a good book.
 Once I turned in book three in the Countess of Harleigh series, that was the end of my contract.
 I did accept a contract for another three books in that series, but not before taking a little break where I spent many lovely hours with some fabulous books.
 I thought I’d share a few of my favorites with you this week.

 One of the best things about being an author is that you sometimes get to read books waaay before anyone else.
 M. L. Huie’s Spitfire won’t release until January 7th and you should mark your calendar, or just pre-order, because you won’t want to miss this one!